KrabCode/Sketches/readme/GUIManual.md

 # GUI Manual

-This manual explains how to use my graphical user interface I built on top of Processing for faster and more comfortable iteration while making stuff with Processing.
+This manual explains how to use the graphical user interface I built on top of Processing for faster and more comfortable iteration while making stuff with Processing.

 ## Features